gortibaldik/beautiful-sat-solver/README.md

 ## Task 6: N-Queens
 - [executable](satsolver/task6.py)
-- create a file with the executable, then use any of the satsolvers to actually run it
+- create a file with the encoded n-queens problem, then use any of the satsolvers to actually run it
 - or use frontend

 ### Results